Fees & Financing Your Course

 Use the student finance calculator to estimate your Maintenance Loan.

 Repayments of loans are based on your future income, not what you borrow.
-You won’t repay anything until you’ve left university and your income is over £25,000 a year (the new threshold from April 2018).
+You won’t repay anything until you’ve left university and your income is over £27,295 a year (before tax and other deductions).
 You’ll repay 9 per cent of the part of your income which is above this level.
 Find out more about repaying your loan here.

 - are under 25, have no contact with your parents and support yourself